internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ### Background

 The frame has 224x192 pixels and because each character has 8x8 pixels, this equates to 28x24 characters.

-To have the possibility to a larger "virtual" background that can be scrolled, there are four nametables (also known as tilemaps or pages, I'm not good with names...).
+To have the possibility for a larger "virtual" background that can be scrolled, there are four nametables (also known as tilemaps or pages, I'm not good with names...).
+A nametable is an array that stores which character is where in the background.
 Each one of these nametables has the same size as the size of the frame and are a map of 28x24 characters.
 The 4 of them are contiguous to each other in this configuration:

 ![Image of the 4 nametables](/assets/virtualBackground.png)